 - Select Set Up Device, then Add New Devices.

 - Choose the Home to add your Google Home device to, then tap Next.

 - Follow the on-screen instructions to complete the setup.

-Last, you can try resetting your wireless router and your Google Home if you’re still having issues with a connection.
+Finally, you can try resetting your wireless router and your Google Home if you’re still having issues with a connection.
 This can clear any temporary issues causing connectivity problems.
-To reboot your Google Home smart speaker, unplug its power cord from the wall.
-Wait 60 seconds, then reconnect it.
-Follow these same steps to reset your wireless router.

 Integrate Your Smart Home Devices with Your Google Home

 Google Home devices are great tools to have when you’re building your smart home.
 Not only are they useful to have when it comes to answering your most dire questions and playing music, but they’re also a great hub to connect the many devices in your home.